allegro/blog/_posts/2021-09-06-How-to-turn-on-TypeScript-strict-mode-in-specific-files.md

 const name: string = null; // no error here
 ```

-Now files that were already strict do not have this comment on top and those that need some work have.
+Now files that were already strict do not have this comment at the top and those that need some work do.

 You can also directly specify directories you want to be strict.
 In the following example, every file in `src` and `test`
 directories will be strictly checked.